04th July 2020

 Firstly, it’s crucial to understand the impact that a coherent curriculum has on learning.
 A well-connected and well-sequenced curriculum will enable children to grow intellectually, spiritually and emotionally.
 It will enable them to seek out their passions, become increasingly knowledgeable and make sense of complex concepts that might otherwise be taught in isolation.
 In the light of the recent drive to reduce teacher workload, a coherent and well-connected curriculum can make the difference between having to do ad-hoc, detailed lesson plans or being able to do ‘light-touch planning’ that is underpinned by a robust knowledge and skills progression framework.

 We shouldn’t underestimate the complexity of curriculum design or the huge amount of time it takes to get it right.
 I’ve had many discussions with senior and curriculum leaders who admit that after years of attempting to establish the perfect curriculum, it still eludes them.
 Logistics, time, curriculum expertise and staff turnaround in schools make this process even more challenging.
-That’s why many schools opt for a curriculum package, like Curriculum Maestro and the Cornerstones Curriculum, which have built-in curriculum connectivity and progression and can be adapted for a school’s needs.
+That’s why many schools opt for a curriculum package, like Curriculum Maestro and the Cornerstones Curriculum, which have built-in curriculum connectivity, subject sequencing and progression, and can be adapted for a school’s needs.

 At Cornerstones, we identify four main areas of connectivity: big ideas, subject-to-subject links, pedagogical links and concept links.